10.2.1 There are three stages to the procedure:

 10.9.2 The tutor who marked the work will speak to you first about the allegation and any other relevant parties.

-10.9.3 We will provide you with 5 working days’ notice of the meeting with the tutor to discuss the allegation and you will be able to bring a supporter with you.
+10.9.3 We will provide you with 5 working days’ notice of the meeting and the allegation where the tutor will discuss the allegation with you.
+You will be able to bring a supporter with you.
 When we invite you to meet with us, we will email you and tell you about the allegation that has been made and provide you with a copy of any available/relevant evidence.
+Notes will be taken to ensure a record of the meeting is captured.

 10.9.5 If you are unable to attend the meeting with the tutor you should refer to the section at the top of this procedure called ‘Absence from any meeting or hearing’.